 If curiosity was a drug, I’d be an addict.
 If curiosity was an attractive person, I’d be a stalker.
 If curiosity was a double cheeseburger, I’d be 400 pounds.
 Ok, you get my point!

 Too much of anything is unhealthy, and often my relationship with curiosity gets me into all kinds of ridiculous, unnecessary, and wasteful experiences.
-I am embarrassed to admit that I recently spent an entire afternoon attempting to create an algorithm for screening potential viable dating candidates prior to meeting up, based on Tinder conversations.
-It consisted of specific key questions, analyzing initiation ratios, wait time for responses, suggestion of date activity and place, number of sexual innuendos, duration of time it takes to request a phone number and face to face meeting, use of emojis and pet names, etc. etc. etc. Although my curiosity is what often leads me to create new ideas—like 50 first dates—I need to get a little bit more focused on which endeavors are a worth while use of my time.
-Tonight’s date is case in point.
+I am embarrassed to admit that I recently spent an entire afternoon attempting to create an algorithm for screening potentially viable dating candidates prior to meeting up, based on Tinder conversations.
+It consisted of specific key questions, analyzing initiation ratios, wait time for responses, the suggestion of date activity and place, number of sexual innuendos, duration of time it takes to request a phone number and face to face meeting, use of emojis, and pet names, etc., etc., etc. Although my curiosity is what often leads me to create new ideas—like 50 first dates—I need to get a little bit more focused on which endeavors are a worthwhile use of my time.
+Tonight’s date is a case in point.

 Date 18.
 Confidence With Steve